Ruth Alexander: Three flags flights

-Journey home
+Journey home and death

 In September 1930, Alexander wrote to her parents in Irving that she was planning to fly from San Diego to Wichita, Kansas, continuing from there to New York City, with return stops at various cities on the east coast before returning to San Diego in October.
 Arrangements were made for her to meet the Lindberghs and the mayor of New York upon her arrival.
 Given the flight was sponsored by the Agua Caliente Company, the flight originated at the Agua Caliente Race Track before continuing to Lindbergh Field and then east to Wichita.
 Her takeoff from Agua Caliente at 1:05 a.m. on September 18 was uneventful, leading to a landing at Lindbergh Field shortly thereafter.
 Topped off with fuel, she once again took off at 3:28 a.m. from Lindbergh Field, but she entered low clouds and fog, is believed to have tip stalled, and crashed at Plumosa Park in Loma Portal, San Diego just west of the airport.
 The crash was at such a high speed that she died instantly upon impact.
-Her passing made local, national, and international news.
+Her death made local, national, and international news.
 She was eulogized as a "pioneer of the airways of this epic age".
 She was buried at Greenwood Cemetery in Blue Rapids, Kansas.

 During her aviation career, Ruth Alexander flew biplanes, monoplanes, transport aircraft, gliders, and even a Goodyear blimp.